-Natwest CEO resigns after admitting to 'serious error' in Farage row | Politics
+NatWest CEO resigns after admitting to 'serious error' in Farage row | Politics

 NatWest has faced intense political and media scrutiny over a decision by its private bank Coutts to close Farage's accounts.
 An internal review obtained by the politician-turned-TV show host showed Coutts' wealth reputational risk committee had said his values did not align with the bank's own.
 In a post on the X social media platform on Wednesday, Farage called for further heads to roll in the wake of Rose's resignation.

-On Tuesday, Farage said on his eponymous TV show that Rose was "unfit" to run a bank.
-He also lambasted Davies and Coutts CEO Peter Flavel.
-The UK Treasury did not immediately respond to a request for comment in the wake of Rose's resignation but earlier told Reuters the government's shareholding is managed "at arm's length" and on a commercial basis by the UK Government Investments (UKGI).
-UKGI's role is to manage the shareholding, not the bank itself, it said.

-The BBC on Monday apologised to Farage, after originally reporting that he had fallen below the financial threshold required to be a customer at Coutts in a story that Jack later described as "incomplete and inaccurate".
-In her Tuesday statement, Rose said she had not revealed any personal financial information about Farage in her discussions with Jack and had answered a general question about eligibility criteria required to bank with Coutts and NatWest.
+The BBC on Monday apologised to Farage, after originally reporting that his accounts were closed after he fell below the financial threshold required to be a Coutts customer.
+The review later obtained and published by Farage revealed his political views were also a factor in the decision, alongside commercial considerations.
+Jack later described the original story as "incomplete and inaccurate".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)